You’d love to refresh your employee service award program and bring your organization into the 21st Century, but at what cost?

 The internet changed many things, and the employee recognition industry was not immune.
 But I think change can be good, and in this case, change was good for your employees and your business.
 The service fee pricing model was born as a number of key factors converged.

 These two models are the most common fee structures that you will find in the service award space.
-Keep in mind that vendor platforms and the user experience will vary greatly depending on the particular recognition vendor.
-Ultimately, serious consideration must be taken into account on what is included in the “service”, and how much true value you and your employees are receiving from the program.
+Remember that vendor platforms and the user experience will vary greatly depending on the particular recognition vendor.
+Ultimately, serious consideration must be taken into account on what is included in the “service” and how much true value you and your employees receive from the program.

 Potential Costs that May Not Be Included in your Recognition Program

 All employee recognition vendors are not created equal.
 Especially when you receive your bill, you must make yourself aware of the fees by asking about all hidden fees prior to the commencement of a program.
 These include items such as setup fees, employee data loads, technology fees, product shipping, and handling fees.

 If you are a multinational organization, then fees associated with running a global employee recognition program should closely be looked at.
 These include international shipping charges, duties, customs fees, and additional taxes.
 If a recognition vendor does not have an extensive framework to provide in-country gift fulfillment, I would strongly caution against utilizing this vendor.

 Another area to address is the presentation materials that will be used by your managers to award their employees.
 These recognition presentation pieces are critical to making the actual physical milestone award interaction more memorable for your employees.
 The good news is that there are presentation options that will fit into any budget.
 Whether a simple certificate or a more elaborate presentation box is used, the act of physically presenting a milestone award to your employees in front of their peers cannot be understated.

 Fortunately, employee service milestone programs are fairly straightforward and not very complex.
 The ongoing monthly costs should be fairly consistent but do your due diligence upfront before there are surprises that surface down the road.